FINAL FANTASY XIV

 During these cutscenes you're given a sudden cutaway to the Garlean Empire and the doings of Gaius Van Baelsar.
 For some reason, a prerendered cutscene plays here, but considering it's the events from Silverlake that were some time during 1.0 if I recall?
 I suppose it makes sense to a degree.
 Anyways it's awkwardly compressed and you can see a bit of artifacting, but it's whatever.
 I meant to take a better cutscene but I honestly got distracted.
 Either way you're introduced to XIVth Imperial Legion somewhat, but really only Gaius and Nero.
 Livia and Rhitahtyn are just kinda there--Especially Rhitahtyn who doesn't really seem to have any dialogue.

-Music: I Am The Sea (Limsa Lominsa Day)
+Music: I Am The Sea

 With that cutscene putting the Garlean Empire's cruelty on full display done, we take our first steps into Limsa.
 We're to meet with the Admiral, and I make my way down the lift and right into her office.
 She proceeds to comment on the Seedseer's desire to hold a memorial, agrees, and then starts to recount some of the lore to you, the events of 1.0 and what lead up to Dalamud's fall.
 I wont lie, getting a Nael Mention Jumpscare is kind of funny and amusing when you're progging a fight where you're actively going through a dramatic retelling of those events.
 I'm of course, talking about UCOB.
 But enough of that.
 A paper is signed in response to the Seedseer's request and sent on it's way, and so are we.